Booking Premium Award Travel From Europe Instead Of The UK

 TravelingForMiles.com may receive commission from card issuers.
 Some or all of the card offers that appear on TravelingForMiles.com are from advertisers and may impact how and where card products appear on the site.
 TravelingForMiles.com does not include all card companies or all available card offers.

-Occasionally you’ll find some good deals for premium cabin fares departing from the UK but they’re mostly confined to sales (like the current British Airways sale which has some excellent deals to New York) and they’re the exception rather than the rule.
+Occasionally you’ll find some good deals for premium cabin fares departing from the UK but they’re mostly confined to sales and they’re the exception rather than the rule.

 The excessive taxes and fees levied on fares from the UK aren’t just limited to cash fares – award tickets are hit hard too and, as I’m hopefully about to show you, you can not only save money by booking your awards as departures from another EU country, you can also find better availability too.